Budget Categories: Long list or short list?

 Here are examples of fixed expenses:

-One note: Fixed expenses are not the same as necessities.
+*Fixed expenses can be different from the traditional “necessities” or “needs” budget categories.
 For example, the mortgage on a $400,000 house is not a necessity, neither are $500 per month car payments, but they would be considered fixed expenses.

 Flexible expenses

-A flexible expense is anything that you could change if you wanted to without a drastic change.
+A flexible expense is anything that you could have some level of control over without making a drastic change.
 It would include all discretionary spending, anything you could cancel, or places you could spend less money if you wanted to.

 Net Worth